Lakeland 100:50 Kit List

 If the forecast is what we like to call “minging” then take a serious look at these options: Minimus Lite Coat // Downpour Trail Lite // Downpour Trousers

-EMERGENCY base layer top and bottom - if you’re caught between checkpoints and need to stop, or your stomach is refusing to keep anything down so staying warm is tricky, these two toasty suggestions are lightweight and roll up nice and small.
+EMERGENCY base layer top and bottom - if you’re caught between checkpoints and need to stop, or your stomach is refusing to keep anything down making staying warm tricky, these two toasty suggestions are lightweight and pack down small.

 Rab Syncrino(Merino)